Medical Ethics and Law

 c.
 CITI Ethics Committee Training course; or

-d.
-Other, with approval of BLMP track mentor - Participate in other activities as approved by student’s track faculty mentor
+8. Participate in other activities as approved by student’s track faculty mentor

 a.
 Examples of other activities may include department or college grand rounds, journal clubs, COM Office of Faculty Affairs and Professional Development seminars or workshops, meetings of relevant committees or workgroups, etc.